Printable PDF Version (MLA 8th edition)

 - In listing a webpage as a source, include the date you read the page as well as the URL.
 That information lets your reader judge whether he or she is seeing the same version of the webpage that you did.
 See also the section on Electronic Sources.

 - In this system, you still use parentheses within your prose to give page or line numbers for texts you refer to repeatedly (e.g. historical documents or works of literature).
 Use a note for the first such reference so the reader knows which edition you're using, and state that all subsequent references will be to this edition.

 For more detailed advice on formatting in this style, consult the Notes-Bibliography chapters of the Chicago Manual of Style, 15th edition (Z253 C45 2003); this authoritative reference work on all matters related to editing is now available online in full to U of T students and faculty.
 See also the Chicago style section of the University of Auckland's interactive guide on formatting.

-1 William Shakespeare, Hamlet, in The Norton Introduction to Literature, 8th ed., ed.
-Alison Booth, J. Paul Hunter, Kelly J. Mays, and Jerome Beaty (New York: W.W.
-Norton, 2001), 996.
-Subsequent parenthetical references will refer to this edition.
+1 William Shakespeare, Hamlet, in Norton Introduction to Literature, 12th ed., ed.
+Kelly J. Mays (New York: W.W.
+Norton, 2016), 1402.
+Subsequent parenthetical citations will refer to this edition.

 6 Smith, 964.

 7 Joan Brown, Ritual and Drama in the Elizabethan Age (Toronto: Oxford University Press, 2014), 90.